 "Major" overhauls are conducted every 50,000 to 100,000 hours of operation.
 A major overhaul includes all of the work of a top end overhaul plus disassembling all of the bearings, seals, gaskets, and components that wear and may even include replacing the crankshaft.
 When an engine is due for a major overhaul, it is swapped out with another overhauled engine.
 When the engine is swapped, it is removed from the facility and either replaced with an engine with a different serial number and manufacture date or the same unit is brought back after being rebuilt and will have the same serial number and manufacture date.
 Swapping engines in this manner is an industry standard for maintaining the engines.

 All maintenance records were reviewed on-site and it appeared that maintenance was conducted in accordance with the Preventative Maintenance Plan.
-It is noted that maintenance records consisted of hand written notes in a log book and sheets for each engine posted on the wall.
+It is noted that maintenance records are now captured electronically in a centralized software system.